Aircoookie/WLED-Docs/docs/features/settings.md

 Manual OTA | - | If OTA is enabled, you can upload new binary firmware Enable ArduinoOTA | Y/N | Useful for developers.
 Be careful, can even be left on when OTA locked!

-## In-depth setting documentation

-### In-depth LED settings

-#### Auto-calculate white channel from RGB modes

-`Accurate` will subtract the calculated white value from the RGB channels which gets rid of the "RGB-white"  but means that the light is less bright with only the white channel and not the RGB channels being utilized for pure white.
-`Brighter` will do the exact opposite and not touch the RGB channels at all, just mix in the dedicated white.
-`Dual` and `None` will display a white channel slider in the UI to set the value manually, but when set to 0 the white channel will be off in `None` mode and use the Brighter calculation method in `Dual` mode.
-Lastly, `Legacy` is the old method.
-It only applies to the 3 main colors, but is also quite accurate. `Accurate` and `Brighter` methods are applied on a per-pixel basis, so they also work in color palettes!